Tomasmakaj/Restaurant-App/README.md

 We gave the Menu an item name, price, and image

-We gave our Order item name, price, image, user_id, checked_out true or fale
+We gave our Order an item name, price, image, user_id, checked_out = boolean

 <img width="605" alt="Screen Shot 2022-10-07 at 10 22 49 AM" src="https://user-images.githubusercontent.com/108154215/194576293-420fe19c-9a7a-4dae-8984-0c074e77dbd2.png">